Trolltunga: Alternative starting point

 There is a shuttle bus that carries hikers from Skjeggedal to Målelitopp.
-The price is 130 NOK for adults.
+The price is for adults.

 Terrain

 Trolltunga sits at the edge to right of Tyssestrengene waterfall (as seen from the lake below).
 Photo by Axel Lindahl around 1890 before the waterfall was diverted to power production.

 The route to Trolltunga goes through high mountain terrain with creeks, streams, boulders, mud puddles, marshes, and water at several spots on the hike.

 From late-September to June the terrain is normally covered with ice and snow.
-After a hard winter it can be snow at Trolltunga even during the summer season.
+After a hard winter there can be snow at Trolltunga even during the summer season.

 Seasons and climate

 Trolltunga is accessible for experienced hikers and guided groups from mid-June to mid-September, depending on when the snow melts in the Spring.
 The season for guided trips with snowshoes or skis starts in March.

 Trolltunga is located in a region with a mild and humid coastal climate.
 During summer and autumn the weather conditions often change quickly – from blue sky to wind, rain and dense fog.
 Check the weather forecast and ask locals about what kind of weather to expect before you go hiking.

-Due to the long distance, hikers to Trolltunga need to start before 10:00 AM in the summer season^{[2]} to get home before it gets dark and cold.
+Due to the long distance, hikers to Trolltunga need to start before 10:00 AM in the summer season to get home before it gets dark and cold.
 In September it is recommended to start 8:00 AM at latest, since it gets darker earlier in the evening.